crs4/DigitalPathologyPlatform/clinical_annotations.md

 ## Clinical Annotation Steps
 This page gives the list of the clinical annotation steps for the specific case.
 The only available slides for clinical review have a green button beside, while the others have a grey label to says that the clinical review is closed.
 This happens both for already closed review and for slides marked as bad quality images.

-<span style="color:red">[First Reviewer]</span>: Only the reviewer who did the ROIs Annotation phase for that specific case is allowed to reopen the ROIs Review through the red button that says "Reopen ROIs review".
+<span style="color:red">[ROIs Reviewer]</span>: Only the reviewer who did the ROIs Annotation phase for that specific case is allowed to reopen the ROIs Review through the red button that says "Reopen ROIs review".

-<span style="color:red">❗</span> The Reopen operation is available **only if** any Clinical Annotation for that slide has been started yet by a Second Reviewer.
+<span style="color:red">❗</span> The Reopen operation is available **only if** any Clinical Annotation for that slide has been started yet by a Clinical Reviewer.
 Note that reopening the Review Step will **irreversibly delete** any Clinical Annotation data for that specific slide.

 ![cl_ann_wl](./img/30.clinical_annotation_worklist.png)